Multigrid preconditioners for the hybridized Discontinuous Galerkin discretisation of the shallow water equations: Results

 \section{Results}

-The numerical methods developed in the first part of the paper are now applied to a representative model problem.
-After discussing the problem setup in Section \ref{sec:problem_setup}, results on the accuracy, performance and parallel scalability are presented in sections \ref{sec:results_accuracy} to \ref{sec:results_scalability}.
+The numerical methods developed in the first part of the paper are now applied to different model problems.
+For this, we first consider an idealised, smooth stationary flow in a flat domain, which exhibits the typical separation between advective- and gravity-wave velocities observed in atmospheric flows.
+The problem setup is described in Section \ref{sec:problem_setup} and results on the accuracy, performance and parallel scalability are presented in sections \ref{sec:results_accuracy} to \ref{sec:results_scalability}.
+Results for an alternative approximate DG Schur-complement are shown in Section \ref{sec:blockdiag_schurapprox} and a comparison to explicit time integrators is presented in Section \ref{sec:results_explicit}.

+Following this, we test our methods for several well-established test cases in spherical geometry from the Williamson et al. suite in \cite{Williamson1992} in Section \ref{sec:results_spherical}.
+After verifying expected spatial convergence rates for a smooth stationary test case (zonal flow with compact support), we run our code for two non-stationary examples: (i) flow over an isolated mountain and (ii) the Rossby-Haurwitz wave.
+In the latter two cases we compare the performance of our new multigrid algorithms to a direct solver, i.e. a setup which is similar to the one used in \cite{Kang2020}; we find that our preconditioners are competitive with a highly-optimised direct method.